mbeddr/mps-platform-docs/src/doc/docs/about/editing_this_guide.md

 The special identifiers get translated to the corresponding package names.
 Only the last part of the identifier has to be the correct name.
-The identifier can reference classes, interfaces, concepts, and interface declarations in Base Language, MPS-extensions, mbeddr, and iets3.
+The identifier can reference classes, interfaces, concepts, and interface declarations in Base Language,
+{{ mps_extensions() }}, mbeddr, and iets3.
 The rest of the identifier only helps to find the correct node and doesn't have to be exact.

 Example: `@mps.ClassConcept` will find `jetbrains.mps.baseLanguage.structure.ClassConcept`.
 When the wrong node is